ionos-cloud/ionosctl/docs/commands/nic/README.md

 ## Description

-The sub-commands of `ionosctl nic` allow you to create, list, get, update, delete NICs or attach, detach a NIC from a Load Balancer.
+The sub-commands of `ionosctl nic` allow you to create, list, get, update, delete NICs.
+To attach a NIC to a Load Balancer, use the Load Balancer command `ionosctl loadbalancer attach-nic`.

 ## Options